blt4linux/blt4linux.info/index.md

        env LD_PRELOAD="$LD_PRELOAD ./libblt_loader.so" %command% -skip_intro

-(The -skip_intro command is optional, but useful for somewhat obvious reasons =P)
+(The -skip_intro command is optional, but useful for somewhat obvious reasons)

 If you have set everything up correctly, you should be up and running with the BLT Mod API in PAYDAY 2.